Wikipraca/WikiSquare-WikiSquare-WikiSquare-WikiSquare/README.md

 - [Network Posts Extended](https://wordpress.org/plugins/network-posts-extended/)
 - [Meta Slider](https://wordpress.org/plugins/ml-slider/)

-To create your *WikiSquare*, you just need to download the Wikipraça / WikiSquare template  and put it on your blog and / or server. here you have our [free logos](https://www.flickr.com/photos/wikipracasp/sets/72157646777522602) Wikisquare (English) - Wikipraça (Portuguese) - WikiPlaza (Spanish)
+To create your *WikiSquare*, you just need to download the Wikipraça / WikiSquare template  and put it on your blog and / or server. here you have our [free logos](https://www.flickr.com/photos/wikipracasp/sets/72157646777522602) Wikisquare (English) - Wikipraça (Portuguese) - WikiPlaza (Spanish).
-If you are interested in hosting your wikisquare in [wikipraca.org](http://wikipraca.org/) platform, write us to wikipraca@riseup.net.
+If you are interested in hosting your wikisquare in [wikipraca.org](http://wikipraca.org/) platform, write us to wikipraca@riseup.net / bernardobrasil@riseup.net.

 The project was developed by [Futura Media](http://futuramedia.net/) (São Paulo).
 We like free software and free culture.
 But in our organizational method me mix propietary and free tools..
 Here you have a [text](http://wikipraca.org/faca-sua-wikipraca/)  (Portuguese), with our method.
 Please, remix it and adapt it to your necessities.